sisrfeng/sk/千行文件skim.vim的说明.md

 ```

 We haven't specified the `source`,
-so this is equivalent to starting fzf on  command line
+so this is equivalent to starting skim on  command line
 without standard input pipe;
-fzf will use find command (or  `$SK_DEFAULT_COMMAND` if defined)
+skim will use find command (or  `$SK_DEFAULT_COMMAND` if defined)
 to list the files under the current  directory.
 When you select one,
 it will open it with the sink, `:e` command.